seqan/seqan3/doc/tutorial/sequence_file/index.md

 The last field may be selected to directly store sequence and qualities in a more memory-efficient combined container (see seqan3::qualified).
-This is more advanced than what we cover here, but if you are still interested you can take a look at the *Alignment File Tutorial* which introduces reading a file with custom selected fields.
+This is more advanced than what we cover here, but if you are still interested you can take a look at the tutorial \ref tutorial_alignment_file which introduces reading a file with custom selected fields.

 # Reading a sequence file